 - Secondary consultation and training for professionals

 You do not need a referral from your GP to use our service.
-You can call our intake worker on 9870 7330 and an initial assessment appointment will be arranged for you.
+You can call our intake worker on 9870 7330 who will be able to assist you and talk you through the process.

 People who have been sexually assaulted during the past two weeks are offered an immediate crisis care service.